Tideland refunding $1.26 million in member equity for fiscal year 2025

 These capital credit refunds serve as an important reminder to members and former members to:

-2) Make sure your estate planning makes reference to your Tideland membership so the executor can apply for any remaining capital credit funds
+• Make sure your estate planning documents make reference to your Tideland membership so the executor can apply for any remaining capital credit funds.

-4) Unclaimed capital credits are eventually forwarded to North Carolina Escheats at the State Treasurer’s office.
+• Unclaimed capital credits are eventually forwarded to North Carolina Escheats at the State Treasurer’s office or the state of the member's last known address.
+To search for unclaimed cash in North Carolina click here.

 Post search